Graph (discrete mathematics): Directed graph

 To avoid ambiguity, this type of object may be called precisely a directed simple graph.

 In the edge (x, y) directed from x to y, the vertices x and y are called the endpoints of the edge, x the tail of the edge and y the head of the edge.
 The edge is said to join x and y and to be incident on x and on y.
 A vertex may exist in a graph and not belong to an edge.
 The edge (y, x) is called the inverted edge of (x, y).
 Multiple edges, not allowed under the definition above, are two or more edges with both the same tail and the same head.

-In one more general sense of the term allowing multiple edges, a directed graph is an ordered triple G = (V, E, ϕ) comprising:
+In one more general sense of the term allowing multiple edges, a directed graph is sometimes defined to be an ordered triple G = (V, E, ϕ) comprising: